Requests for medical records

 Access to online summary medical records

-To use the facility you will need to be registered on Vision Online Services, with your own personal login.
-If you are already registered for online appointment booking then you will need to bring in some form of photo ID for us to verify and then you will be given access to this service.
+To use the facility you will need to be registered on Vision Patient Services, with your own personal login.
+To register for online appointment booking you will need to bring in some form of photo ID for us to verify, complete the application form and then you will be given access to this service.

 Access to medical records from 'hub' practices